12 emerging artists you need to hear this October

 The latest and greatest DJs and producers rising to the top this month.
 From full-throttle club music and experimental techno to bouncy house grooves, here's October 2019's list of upcoming talent you should be keeping track of

-A future hero of UK electronic music, Doncaster-born, London-based India Jordan has established herself as a vital figure in a few burgeoning scenes in recent years.
-As co-founder of New Atlantis, a label and monthly day party in London’s Rye Wax focusing on ambient music, Jordan has been a champion for emerging artists in the realm of glimmering, beatless soundscapes, as well as being a more than accomplished DJ in that sphere herself.
+A future hero of UK electronic music, Doncaster-born, London-based India Jordan has become a vital figure in a few burgeoning scenes in recent years.
+As co-founder of New Atlantis, a label and monthly day party in London’s Rye Wax focusing on ambient music, Jordan has been a champion for emerging artists in the realm of glimmering, beatless soundscapes, as well as being a more than accomplished DJ in that sphere.

-As a part of the Local Action family, Jordan has become known for her exuberant, genre-spanning sets.
-She recently released a “full- throttle” debut EP, ‘DNT STP MY LV’, through the label, spanning everything from festival-ready house on the title track to fast-paced, deep breaks and soaring big-room melodies.
+As a part of the Local Action family, Jordan has become known for their exuberant, genre-spanning sets.
+They recently released a “full- throttle” debut EP, ‘DNT STP MY LV’, through the label, spanning everything from festival-ready house on the title track to fast-paced, deep breaks and soaring big-room melodies.
 September has also seen the release of ‘WARPER’, a rapid techno cut drenched in sub- bass.
-It comes accompanied by B-side ‘Bulbasaur Shuffle’, a versatile club track that speaks not only to the sense of fun that pervades her catalogue, but also an essential, raw talent.
+It comes accompanied by B-side ‘Bulbasaur Shuffle’, a versatile club track that speaks not only to the sense of fun that pervades their catalogue, but also an essential, raw talent.

 For fans of: Finn, Anz, Sim Hutchins